 If you want to enhance your breast size or shape, you’re not alone.
 Breast augmentation is performed more frequently than any other type of cosmetic surgery.
-In addition to having extensive experience in breast augmentation surgery, David Creech, MD, in Chandler, Arizona, is one of a limited number of board-certified plastic surgeons offering today’s most advanced breast implant, the IDEAL IMPLANT®.
+In addition to having extensive experience in breast augmentation surgery, David Creech, MD, in Chandler, Arizona, is one of a limited number of board-certified plastic surgeons offering today’s most advanced breast implant.
 Dr. Creech is one of the most experienced physicians nationwide using this new implant.
 To learn if you’re a good candidate for breast augmentation, call the office to schedule a consultation.

 Breast augmentation, also known as mammoplasty, is a surgical procedure that uses breast implants to enhance the shape and size of your breasts.
 You may simply want larger breasts, but augmentation is also used to make women’s breasts more proportionate to the rest of their body and to even out breasts that are different in size or shape.

 Many women seek breast augmentation to restore their breasts when weight loss, pregnancy, breast feeding, or age affect natural fullness or shape.
 Dr. Creech also uses implants for breast reconstruction after women have a mastectomy and for women with congenital breast deformities.